-- The website and The Man in 61 blog recommend being at the station one hour early, which is when they open the gate for you to scan your boarding pass and go onto the tracks.
+All three trains I took were on time and the ride was pretty smooth.
+The website and The Man in 61 blog recommend being at the station one hour early, which is when they open the gate for you to scan your boarding pass and go onto the tracks.
 I don’t know what would happen if you were late...
 I think if you already have your boarding pass printed it’s ok to be a bit later.
 There’s not much to do in the Yogya and Probo train stations; Probolinggo didn’t even have a cafe or snack bar in the station itself (but did have a few just outside).
 Jakarta has a lot of little snack shops and restaurants.

 If you know when you’ll go, buy tickets ahead of time online as they do sell out and the prices are cheaper if you buy earlier.

-- People don’t seem too concerned about seat reservations; a couple times I came across someone in my seat and when I showed them my ticket they pointed me to another seat in the same row.
+People didn’t seem too concerned about seat reservations; a couple times I came across someone in my seat and when I showed them my ticket they pointed me to another seat in the same row.
 One time I got a better seat so I was happy with this; the other time I lost my window seat but decided not to make a fuss about it.
 So if you see a better seat than yours, you can just take it and move if the owner shows up.

 You’ll see people coming up and down the aisle with food and drinks.
 There’s not much choice for a hot meal but you can get packaged nasi goreng (fried rice) or mie goreng (fried noodles) and they're fine.
 If you don’t see anyone and you’re hungry or just want to stretch your legs you can walk to the eating car, which has a few counters with barstools.

 I believe the executive class trains all have western-style toilets and squat toilets; economy class seems to be squat only.
 Ladies might want to bring tissue as toilet paper does run out (tissue is my standard lifesaver all over Asia!).
 I found that the train stations usually had pretty good toilets too.

 The executive train seemed to have more business people on it, but I ended up sitting next to 3 different men who all wanted to talk with me, and two of them wanted to take a photo with me.
 That’s fine if you’re in the mood for talking, but by the end i just wanted to read and gaze out the window!
 On the economy train, it felt super local; lots of families with kids, but it also felt a little more relaxing because no one asked for my photo (feeling like a celebrity gets old after a while).